Find Your Flow State (6 ways I harness it)

 So the biggest flow bottleneck (in my experience) is a skill deficit.

-For example, if you want to reach a flow state with music production, you’ll need to know your DAW software like second nature and how to produce a desired sound without too much thinking.
+For example, if you want to reach a flow state with music production, you’ll need to get good at navigating your DAW, layering effects and choosing sounds.

 Reaching a point of flow often requires a level of skill or technical know-how.